vortexcolab/finger/README.md

 1. When a page is loaded, the `main.js`, `message.js`, and `techniques.js` files are injected as content scripts into all webpages.
 These scripts apply modifications without altering the browser’s core functionalities.
 Techniques such as method overriding, object proxies, and property modifications are used in a surgical manner to monitor specific thresholds that may indicate fingerprinting activity.
 2. Detected fingerprinting events are sent to the popup interface, which serves as the front end of the extension.
 3. The extension notifies the user via a popup.
-~~4.
-The user can interact with the popup to view details of the fingerprinting attempts.~~ [UNDER DEVELOPMENTS]
+4. ~~The user can interact with the popup to view details of the fingerprinting attempts.~~ [UNDER DEVELOPMENTS]

 ![Architecture Diagram](images/implm2-1.png)